 There are two basic reasons why you’d want to assess your situation quite accurately and why you’d want to have all the information you need to make a good decision for yourself and your dear pet.

-- You’d want ample coverage.
 You’re already going to be spending money on insurance each month to protect yourself against unexpected medical bills.
 You’d certainly feel awful when something comes up and you find that your policy doesn’t have it covered.
 Remember to always ask the inclusions and exclusions of a plan.
-If anything is not clear, go ahead and ask for clarification--it’s your right to know what you’re going to pay for.
+If anything is not clear, go ahead and ask for clarification–it’s your right to know what you’re going to pay for.